ringcurrent/Python-test/README.md

 # memo

-- How to create folder in HitHub
+- How to create folder in HitHub?

 You can create a new folder from the web interface of GitHub, however, it would require you to have at least one file within the folder when creating it.